HarmonicTons/leagueImpacts/README.md

 The *raw impact* of a champion is defined by the difference between the average win rate of the game and the average win rate of the game without this champion:
 <img src="http://i.imgur.com/cnDVVeB.png" height="128" />
-For instance if the average win rate of the game without Teemo is 49.2% then her raw impact is 0.008 (=0.500-0.492).
+For instance if the average win rate of the game without Shyvana is 49.2% then her raw impact is 0.008 (=0.500-0.492).

 The raw impact is never used like so.
 We first calculate the *relative impact*:
 <img src="http://i.imgur.com/LxBD9w9.png" height="180" />